-- Gives us more CAPACITY to be in and stay in the body when stressful (and even joyful) events occur. - Greater opportunity to feel and be with our INTERNAL SELF (that concept of INTEROCEPTION) - If old PROCEDURAL (implicit) and DECLARATIVE (explicit) memories surface, then we can handle them a bit more.
-They won't OVERWHELM or DISSOCIATE US. - Regulation means that the autonomic nervous system is functioning SMOOTHLY. - Meaning, the nervous system is not staying STUCK in survival stress for too long. - With EARLY trauma it is quite possible that regulation DID NOT happen.
+• Gives us more ives us more to be in and stay in the body when stressful (and even joyful) events occur. • Greater opportunity to fee (that concept of (that concept of 'INTEROCEPTION') • If old(implicit) and (explicit) memories surfa ce, then we can handle them a bit r more.
+They won't or US. • Regulation means that the autonomic nervous system is functioning • Meaning, the nervous syst em is not staying iı n survival stress for too lor ng. • Withtra uma - it is quite possible that re gulation happen.